my-dish/dish/templates/react-application/README.md

 ### Build
 Build as production.
-Source codes is compressed by webpack.
+Source codes are compressed by webpack.
-If you don want to include the css in js, you can uncomment `extract-text-webpack-plugin` in `webpack.production.config.js`.
+If you don't want to include the css in js, you should uncomment `extract-text-webpack-plugin` in `webpack.production.config.js`.
 ```
 $ npm run build
 ```